informatik-mannheim/bilderrahmen-msp17/README.md

 ## Project description

 The project *'Ich-Zeig-Dir-Was'-Bilderrahmen* was a project solved by 15 master students of the [Hochschule Mannheim - University of Applied Sciences](https://www.hochschule-mannheim.de) during 6 weeks.
 The goal of the project was to create a system which connects members of a family which are living separated from each other in different places.
-This is achieved by providing a possibility to watch picture together.
+This is achieved by providing a possibility to watch pictures together.
 Each party uses a tablet or smartphone, one party can swipe through the pictures and the swipes are getting synchronized on all other devices, so each device always shows the same picture.
-The system consists of 3 different parts which are listed in the section 'Sub projects'.
+The system consists of multiple different parts which are listed in the section 'Sub projects'.

 ## Sub projects